 I love taking dishes that I eat all the time and reinventing them into new meals.
 One such dish is spinach artichoke dip-I have a little love affair with spinach artichoke dip as can be seen here, so much so that I developed a pareve version as well to enjoy often on Shabbat.
 Something about oozey, cheesey, gooey spinach with the texture of lemon scented artichoke is just divine and as I was dreaming about eating some one day I had the thought to take all the elements of the dip and make it into a pasta.
 Great idea, huh?
 I served this at my daughter's birthday party with lots of other adult food (the kids just got pizza) and I think this was the biggest hit.
 It truly tasted like the dip but the added bulk of the pasta made it into a hearty dish.
 Make this for a meal during the 9 days and you will not be disappointed!

-15 oz (about 400 grams) frozen spinach, defrosted and drained of all water
+15 oz (about 400 grams) frozen spinach, defrosted and drained of all water, and chopped

-15 oz canned or frozen artichoke hearts, drained and chopped
+15 oz (about 400 grams) canned or frozen artichoke hearts, drained and well chopped

 1 large onion, chopped